kii-dev-jenkins/KiiCloudStorageAPIDemo/readme.md

 **Backup File Sample Application** which demonstrates how to backup local files and download files.

 - Container name is *demo_file*
-- Upload local file with customized metadata
+- Upload local file with customized metadata to KiiCloud
 - Download, update, delete and trash a file in KiiCloud
 - List all working files in Kii Cloud
 - List all trashed files in Kii Cloud
-- Asynchronous Methods
+- Asynchronous methods with cancel support
-- Showing upload and download progress
+- Publish upload and download progress

 *Refer to [KiiFileOperation class](https://github.com/kii-dev-jenkins/KiiCloudStorageAPIDemo/blob/master/src/com/kii/demo/cloudstorage/api/KiiFileOperation.java)*